How to Use Microsoft Word Effectively for Essay Writing

 - Integration with Endnote.
 If you are working on a nonfiction project, you will need to include a lot of references in your work.
 The endnote feature enables you to keep track of your references in a neat way.

 - Full Page.
 This feature enables you to view your work as a full document.
 This is not the best mode for reading, but it allows you to check your documents for formatting errors and blank pages.

-You can effectively use Microsoft word for your professional essay writing if you consistently practice with the software and look for new tips every day.
-Microsoft word is easy-to-use software but you don’t want to stop at the mediocre level.
-There are other things you could do with your software as outlined in this educative piece.
+You can effectively use Microsoft Word for your professional essay writing if you consistently practice with the software and look for new tips every day.
+Microsoft Word is easy-to-use software but you don’t want to stop at the mediocre level.
+There are other things you could do with your software as outlined in this educational piece.